-I think the celebration in U.S. is obvious, because it is the most popular and known across the world.
-Although, during Halloween children go trick or treating wearing cute or scary costumes, teenagers usually making pranks like throwing eggs or toilet papers at the houses and adults celebrate having parties.
+I think the celebration in the U.S. is obvious because it is the most popular and known across the world.
+Although, during Halloween, children go trick or treating wearing cute or scary costumes, teenagers usually making pranks like throwing eggs or toilet papers at the houses and adults celebrate having parties.

-Some my favorite ideas for a Halloween costume:
+Some of my favorite ideas for a Halloween costume:

 - Alien pick me up costume

 - T-Rex costume

 - Old lady lost her dog costume

 Dia de Los Muertos – Mexico and parts of Latin America